Mystery literature, as an art form, cannot be quantified by something as linear as a five-star-rating system.

-The process of reviewing a book is a subjective one.
-With that being said, we tag our reviews with stars: This allows the reader to get a feeling of how strong we perceive the quality of a certain reviewed book. the thought process behind my star ratings goes something like this:
+With that being said, we tag our reviews with stars.
+We understand the necessity of using numerical evaluation as it allows the reader to get a feeling of how strong we perceive the quality of a reviewed book.

-★★★ A book with three stars needs to be strong in at least two of the following three elements – a plot, character or writing style.
-We would consider it a good read– entertaining, or interesting as the case may be.
+Three Star (★★★) – Good: The book is entertaining and can appeal to a wide audience.
+These titles are usually strong in at least two of the following elements – a plot, character or writing style.
 Most of the books we review fall into this category.

 Two Star (★★) – Fair: The book does not fully capture the reader’s attention or interest however it’s fundamentally acceptable in terms of its story, plot or characters.
 This usually means the readers find something appealing about the story but it didn’t resonate with them.
 This isn’t a “bad” rating, but not a good one either.